AnGo84/Prozorro/README.md

 - Oracle(11.2.0 or more) or MySQL database

 ### Warning
-First of all, you need to install oracle lib to your maven repository.
+To work with Oracle 11.0.2, you need to install oracle lib in your maven repository.
-In the project used library for working with Oracle 11.0.2- ojdbc6.jar( from app root **'lib/ojdbc6.jar'**).
+The project uses the library **ojdbc6.jar**, which is located on the path from the root of the application **'lib/ojdbc6.jar'**.
-For instaling it to Maven:
+For installing it to Maven:
 `mvn install:install-file -Dfile='YOUR_PATH'/ojdbc6.jar -DgroupId=com.cmabreu -DartifactId=mylocal-lib -Dversion=1.5 -Dpackaging=jar -DgeneratePom=true`

 If you do not going to work with Oracle DB, you can remove oracle dependency from **pom.xml**: